American Accounting Association/J. Michael and Mary Anne Cook/Deloitte Foundation Prize

 “I am an accounting systems professor, determined to combine the conceptual

-of database theory, artificial intelligence, and object-oriented
+from the computer science disciplines of database theory, artificial

-programming.
-My teaching
+intelligence, and object-oriented programming.
+My teaching philosophy is

-philosophy is anchored on three basic points of emphasis:
+anchored on three basic points of emphasis:

 1. Demand high performance from students.